 Meaning of Seisou

-"Seiso" 清掃 (せいそう; seisou) is a Japanese word meaning "Cleaning".
-The first kanji, 清, has an idea of something pure, clean, purified and/or pulverized.
-The second kanji, 掃, carries with it the meaning of sweeping, cleaning and/or sweeping.
-Therefore, in general terms, we can define the term as “cleaning sweep” or, simply, “cleaning”, since cleaning and purifying are very similar concepts.
+“Seiso” 清掃 (せいそう; seisou) is a Japanese word that means “Cleaning.”
+The first kanji, 清, has the idea of something pure, clean, purified, and/or sprinkled.
+The second kanji, 掃, carries the meaning of sweeping, cleaning, and/or to sweep.
+Therefore, in general terms, we can define the term as “purification sweeping” or simply “cleaning,” considering that cleaning and purifying are very similar concepts.

-The 5S methodology, in which “Seiso” is inserted, was created in Japan and greatly reflects the way of acting and thinking of the post-war Japanese people, which aimed to achieve perfection in all areas of life, as well as a greater productive success that could leverage Japanese capitalist and industrial society in that period.
-With the success of the methodology, Western companies began to pay attention to the model and today it is applied very frequently in the most diverse enterprises.
+The 5S methodology, in which “Seiso” is included, was created in Japan and greatly reflects the way of acting and thinking of the Japanese people in the post-war period, aiming to achieve perfection in all areas of life, as well as greater productive success that could boost Japanese capitalist and industrial society at that time.
+With the success of the methodology, Western companies began to pay attention to the model, and today it is frequently applied in various enterprises.

-However, unlike Japan, Brazil is still a culturally undisciplined country, which has created problems for the ideas proposed by such a methodology to be correctly applied.
+However, unlike Japan, Brazil is still a culturally undisciplined country, which has generated problems for the ideas proposed by this methodology to be correctly applied.
 Japanese perfectionism contrasts with the carelessness of many Brazilians.

-As we have been saying, Japanese perfectionism is a very evident and impactful influence in this regard.
-The seiso is also something Japanese cultural, while cleanliness is, until today, something appreciated by the people, given the frightening cleanliness of the country's streets and avenues and the strict control of garbage collection and recycling.
-All these factors contribute to a good application of the sinus.
+As we have been saying, Japanese perfectionism is a very evident and impactful influence in this aspect.
+Seiso is also a cultural aspect of the Japanese, while cleanliness is, to this day, something appreciated by the people, as seen in the astonishing cleanliness of the streets and avenues of the country and the strict control of garbage collection and recycling.
+All these factors contribute to a good application of seiso.

 We recommend reading:

-To give you an idea of how “sharp” they are at cleaning everything, even the eggs sold in supermarkets are inspected in a way that is unparalleled in relation to the rest of the world, so that it is almost impossible to find a thread of hair or some dirt (even minimal) on any of them.
+To give you an idea of how “obsessed” they are with the cleanliness of everything, even the eggs sold in supermarkets are inspected in a way unmatched by the rest of the world, making it almost impossible to find a hair or any dirt (even minimal) on any of them.

-Each unit undergoes extremely strict control to be consumed in perfect condition, which makes Japan one of the countries with the lowest risk of contracting salmonella from egg yolks.
+Each unit undergoes extremely strict control to be consumed in perfect condition, which makes Japan one of the countries with the least risk of contracting salmonella from egg yolks.

-I, in particular, find this habit very positive, as it helps to prevent diseases and keep the premises smelling good.
+I personally find this habit very positive, as it helps prevent diseases and keep a pleasant smell in the facilities.

-It is interesting to note that Seiso, along with the other steps of the 5S methodology (seiri, seiton, seiketsu and shitsuke), derives from the Japanese philosophy of continuous improvement, better known as Kaizen.
-This philosophy of life can be applied both in personal life and at work in companies, as it aims at the maximum and constant improvement of all processes, reducing costs and increasing effectiveness (and productivity).
+It is interesting to observe that Seiso, along with the other steps of the 5S methodology (seiri, seiton, seiketsu, and shitsuke), derives from the Japanese philosophy of continuous improvement, better known as Kaizen.
+This philosophy of life can be applied both in personal life and at work in companies, as it aims for maximum and constant improvement of all processes, reducing costs and increasing effectiveness (and productivity).

 We recommend reading: Kaizen – Learn about the method and how to apply it

-Therefore, we have that the sense of cleanliness is a very important factor both for the physical structure of a certain place and for the people who frequent it, because a clean environment is a harmonious and happy environment.
-In a society that values environmental and social harmony so much, Seiso is something increasingly essential.
+Thus, we have that the sense of cleanliness is a very important factor for both the physical structure of a given place and the people who frequent it, as a clean environment is a harmonious and happy environment.
+In a society that values environmental and social harmony so much, Seiso is becoming increasingly essential.

-Below, we can see what each of the elements of the 5s methodology means and how "seiso" is inserted in a set of steps:
+Below, we can see what each of the elements of the 5S methodology means and how “seiso” is included in a set of steps:

 • Seiton: sense of organization of the material necessary for the production of something;

-• Shitsuke: refers to discipline, determination, honor and uprightness of character;
+• Shitsuke: refers to discipline, determination, honor, and integrity of character;

-• Seiri: concept that implies the distinction between necessary and not necessary things;
+• Seiri: concept that implies the distinction between necessary and unnecessary things;

-Note that principles such as organization, discipline, honor and uprightness of conduct are also quite prominent.
+Note that principles such as organization, discipline, honor, and integrity of conduct are also quite emphasized.

 Cleaning Vocabulary